viltgroup/minium-social-bot/README.md

  * Pass Turing Test
  * In the best case scenario you can drive a "Social Media Manager" out of work !

-**Submission:** Submit your code, some screenshots or video of Minium in action is also a plus to the email minium@vilt-group.com with SEIUM as the subject.
-Don't forget to adde your details: name, student number and contact.
+**Submission:** Submit your code, some screenshots or video of Minium in action is also a plus to the email minium@vilt-group.com with `SINFO2017` as the subject.
+Don't forget to add your details: name, student number and contact.

 **Reward:** The reward for the most creative solution is a **Google Chromecast !**